-Navicixizumab ("Navi") is a bispecific antibody that inhibits delta-like ligand 4 (DLL4) and vascular endothelial growth factor (VEGF).
+Navicixizumab is a bispecific antibody that inhibits delta-like ligand 4 (DLL4) and vascular endothelial growth factor (VEGF).

-We acquired Navi in the Merger.
-In January 2020, we out-licensed Navi to Feng Biosciences (formerly OncXerna).
-See "-Material Agreements-Licensing Agreement for Navicixizumab."
-In addition, Navi is the subject of the CVR Agreement which sets forth certain rights and obligations of us with respect to Navi.
-See "-Material Agreements-CVR Agreement Between Us and Computershare-The NAVI Milestones."
+We acquired navicixizumab in the Merger.
+In January 2020, we out-licensed navicixizumab to Feng Biosciences.
+See "-Material Agreements - Licensing Agreement for Navicixizumab."